Dependency Injection

 }

-Control is inverted: The controller no longer controls how its dependencies are created—that responsibility is inverted to an external container.
+Control is inverted: The class (in this case a controller) no longer controls how its dependencies are created, that responsibility is inverted to an external container, and the dependency is injected into the class via it's constructor.

 The .NET DI Container